kinglozzer/silverstripe-gmapsobject/README.md

 ###Customisation:###

-If you wish to use different field names, be sure to update `javascript/jsInit.js` with the new field IDs.
+If you wish to use different field names, be sure to update `javascript/GMapsPage.js` with the new field IDs.

 ###Implementation details:###

-The Google Maps API, and `jsInit.js` are loaded as `LeftAndMain` javascript requirements, instead of loading them as requirements in `updateCMSFields()`.
+The Google Maps API, and `GMapsPage.js` are loaded as `LeftAndMain` javascript requirements, instead of loading them as requirements in `updateCMSFields()`.
 This is because the CMS sometimes failed to load the javascript files when loading the edit form via AJAX - a hard refresh would then load the files in correctly.
+The wonderful Entwine library handles all the events.

 ###Contributing:###

 Please feel free to submit pull requests for bug fixes and code improvements.
-My javascript code could no-doubt be cleaned up by someone more experienced than myself.